anjaliguptagit/SearchingVIdeoDatabaseNLP/keywords/README.md

  recipes=pd.read_csv("Vid.csv")
 Make sure you change the name of the columns as required

-Currently, we have taken the entire video description and extracted the keywords.
+Currently, we have taken the entire video transcript and extracted the keywords.
 We are working on extracting keywords based on the time interval.